EdDataScienceEES/tutorial-orla03/index.md

 ```
 <center> <img src="{{ site.baseurl }}/figures/Conf-Int.png" alt="Img" style="width: 800px;"/> </center>

+This shows us that the confidence interval for the intercept is much larger than for the Height variable, we would expect this.

-Have a think, what kind of confidence intervals do we want?
+### Have a think, what kind of confidence intervals do we want?

-**show answer
+{% capture reveal %}

-Narrow confidence intervals show more precision within a model.
+Narrow confidence intervals show more precision within a model since genrerally a narrow confidence interval represents a better model due to more precision in the estimates.

+{% endcapture %}
+{% include reveal.html button="Click for the answer" content=reveal %}

 We have seen how to model the coefficients and the confidence intervals, what about the data we predict?
 Often when working with data in ecology, we want to predict what our future model might look like